Creating and disseminating educational resources for SSPCloud users

 This step is optional, depending on whether your resources include a website.
 You can skip this step if your resources consist only in interactive environments (Jupyter notebooks for Python, interactive Quarto documents with R chunks for R).

-3.4.1 Create the gh-pages branch
+3.4.2 Create the gh-pages branch

 When developing resources, you will most likely use the main branch.
 However, for Github Actions to work, you need an additional branch gh-pages used by Github to deploy websites.
-This one will be rewritten automatically by Github after every Github Actions pipeline.
+This one will be rewritten automatically by Github after every Github Actions workflow.
 However, you need to create it first.
 This should be done only once.
 Quarto documentation gives this command to create that branch.
 Be careful with that command, do not use before having done a first push on Github.

 git checkout --orphan gh-pages